 The Bulletproof Cloth Diaper for Overnight

-My favorite choice for a nighttime cloth diaper that will last all night are hemp fitted diapers, which you need to under a good diaper cover.
-Some of the best and most cost-effective hemp fitted diapers are the Ecoable Hemp fitted diaper.
+My favorite choice for a nighttime cloth diaper that will last all night are hemp fitted diapers, which you need to put under a good diaper cover (note: this should be a true diaper cover and not a swim diaper or a pocket diaper cover, which will not work for this style of diaper).
+Some of the best and most cost-effective hemp fitted diapers are the EcoAble Hemp fitted diapers.

 Hemp is the most absorbent fabric used in cloth diapers, and fitteds are the most absorbent style of diapers.
 So it’s no wonder these fitteds are amazing!